lubianat/phd_thesis/manuscript.md

 - 2.4.5.3.
 The use of the concept in ontologies
 - 2.4.5.4.
 Wikidata and consensus-determined rigorously undefined concepts
 - 2.4.6.
 Claims of novel cell types
+- 2.4.7.
+Levels of classification of cells
+- 2.4.7.1 Differentia for cell classes: biological sex
+- 2.4.7.2 Differentia for cell classes: strains and subspecific groups
+- 2.4.7.3 Differentia for cell classes: age and life stage
+- 2.4.7.4 Differentia for cell classes: circadian clock

 - 2.5.
 The concept of "protein"
 - 2.5.1.
 Proteins, proteins families and protein molecules